parse-community/docs/_includes/parse-server/database.md

 The Postgres requirements for Parse Server are:

-* Postgres version 9.5
+* PostgreSQL 11
+* PostGIS 3.0, 3.1 or 3.2

+or

+* PostgreSQL 12 or newer
-* PostGIS extensions 2.3
+* PostGIS 3.2

+[PostGIS](https://postgis.net) required if you plan to use geographic or location features.

 The postgres database adapter will be automatically loaded when you pass a valid postgres URL, for example: `postgres://localhost:5432`.
 The available configuration options through the URL are: